 - Swissotel Merchant Court Singapore: The top luxury pick in Clarke Quay, this hotel features spacious modern rooms with a subtle contemporary Asian touches.
 The resort-like courtyard and pool area is a calming oasis amidst the hectic Singapore urban life.

 Clarke Quay is located north of Chinatown in Singapore’s downtown core.
-The closest MRT station from Clarke Quay is Clarke Quay MRT.
+By public transportation, the closest MRT station from Clarke Quay is Clarke Quay MRT.
 From Exit C, it’s less than a 5-minute walk to Clarke Quay via Tew Chew Street and Read Bridge.